-The family of Joseph Sleep (c1787-1855), explaining the error in the North Hill parish register at the baptism of his son, William, in 1816.
-William's mother was incorrectly named as Mary.
+The family of Joseph Sleep (c1787-1855).
+This page explains the error in the North Hill parish register at the baptism of his son, William, in 1816, when William's mother was incorrectly named as Mary.

 Joseph married in St Torney's Church, North Hill in 1809 to Jennifer Strike and they were both described as being of North Hill at the time.
 This indicates that although he was born in Tintagel, Joseph had been established in North Hill for some while.
 There is a baptism of a Joseph Sleep in Tintagel in 1787 and this would appear to be likely to be the same person as the one who married Jennifer Strike.
 It is not uncommon for Jennifer, as a name, to be interchanged with Jenifred and Jane, and it is not surprising to find her with the name Jane, as can be seen later.